Mangere United: Honours

-The club has played in the Norther Premier League 3 times before (2004, 2005, 2006) with its best placing an 8th out of 14 teams in 2004.
+The club has played in the Northern Premier League three times before (2004, 2005, 2006) with its best placing an 8th out of 14 teams in 2004.

 The club's best record in the Chatham Cup is reaching the last 16 in 2004.
 It lost 1–2 to Waitakere United.

 Mangere United are the Lotto Sport Italia NRFL Division 2 2010 Champions.

 Notable players

 Mangere United has several former and current players who have represented their country at various levels: